By Laws of SIdE, version September 2013

 Article III.
 The Steering Committee

 Section 1.
-The Steering Committee is composed of six elected members plus the President, the Past President and the President-Elect.
+The Steering Committee is composed of six elected members plus the President and, on alternate years, either the Past President or the President-Elect.

 Section 2.
-Every year three members shall be elected to the Steering Committee by the Members of SIdE to serve for a term of three years.
+Every two years three members shall be elected to the Steering Committee by the Members of SIdE to serve for a term of four years.
 Vacancies in the elected Steering Committee occurring subsequent to an election shall not be filled for the unexpired term until the next election.

 a) The Steering Committee shall meet in person at least once a year.